coldfog/My-Vimrc/README.md

 My own vimrc
 ============

 This project is my own vimrc.
+But it's useless...

 Usage
 ----------